Sara-Farazi/axe/README.md

 # Axe (means Image in Farsi)

-Axe is my project for the Shopify internship challenge.
+AXE is an image repository application where you can search for images by a text query.
+It will return all images related to the given query.
 Here is how I created the project:

 ## Find dataset
 I found a useful image dataset on Kaggle.
 It's a collection of ~30K images from Flickr with descriptions of what's in each picture.